-It is clear from Table~\ref{tab:basu-chib} that our importance sampling approach offers a more efficient estimation of the Bayes factor with substantially lower computing cost than either Basu--Chib algorithm.
+Table \ref{tab:basu-chib} makes it clear that our importance sampling approach offers a more efficient estimation of the Bayes factor with substantially lower computing cost than either Basu--Chib algorithm.
 The posterior ordinate approximation step appears suspect for the poor performance of the latter.
-Smoothing helps, but not to the extent to make the likelihood--posterior ordinate method competitive against our importance sampling algorithm.
+Smoothing helps, but not to the extent to make the likelihood-posterior ordinate method competitive against our importance sampling algorithm.